kurylko/React-basics/README.md

 } else {
  console.log('You need to retake the test') }
  ```

+**In React, you can conditionally render components by using:**
+- if Statement
+- Logical && Operator
+- Ternary Operator.

 Conditional rendering in React works the same way conditions work in JavaScript.
 Use JavaScript operators like if or the conditional operator to create elements representing the current state,